Canadian ex-diplomat's espionage trial in China ends, verdict due later

 Spavor’s trial took place as the United States and China held rancorous high-level talks in Alaska.
 The United States raised the issue during the talks, a senior Biden administration official said, including its concerns that diplomats were barred from the courtroom in Spavor’s trial.

-Reporting by Yew Lun Tian Gabriel Crossley and Tony Munroe in Beijing and David Ljunggren in Ottawa; writing by Se Young Lee; Editing by Gerry Doyle, Nick Macfie and Giles Elgood
+Reporting by Yew Lun Tian, Gabriel Crossley and Tony Munroe in Beijing, Steve Scherer and David Ljunggren in Ottawa; writing by Se Young Lee; Editing by Gerry Doyle, Nick Macfie and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.